 We do have some tools to speed this process up, thereby reducing the cost to the client under the billable hour model.
-We acquire tech, such as document generation tools or case management platforms to speed up a single point of the delivery cycle, but rarely do we step back and look at the process as a whole.
+We acquire tech, such as document generation tools or case management platforms to speed up part of the delivery cycle, but rarely do we step back and look at the process as a whole.

 This is where Agile, Six Sigma, Lean, Kanban, and other software and manufacturing methodologies can come into play.
 The abbreviated history of the methodologies is this: After World War II, Toyota revolutionized auto manufacturing by dedicating themselves to constant retrospective evaluation and incremental improvement of each stage of a standardized process.
 Their lean manufacturing theories evolved into software development methods that drove the start-up booms.